OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 The equation must be constructed using valid Python operators.
 All variables in the function are expressed in the scope of the local assembly that contains the driver.

+For drivers that only operate on a single objective (e.g., CONMIN), you can replace the current objective by calling add_objective with the new objective as an argument.

+.. testcode:: Parameter_API

+    self.driver.add_objective('-driving_sim.EPA_city')
+    # Replace the objective with EPA_highway
+    self.driver.add_objective('-driving_sim.EPA_highway')

+The *IHasObjective* interface also includes functions to list the objective and to query for the objective value.

+.. doctest:: more_objective_interface

+    >>> from openmdao.examples.simple.optimization_unconstrained import OptimizationUnconstrained
+    >>> model = OptimizationUnconstrained()
+    >>> model.driver.list_objective()
+    'paraboloid.f_xy'
+    >>> model.driver.eval_objective()
+    0.0

 .. _Adding-new-Drivers: